Updated: Aug 25

 I don’t know what you’re experiencing right now.
 Whether you’re just enjoying the free time, if you’ve lost your job and you don’t know what’s coming, if you’re afraid of getting sick and not making it, if you’re afraid or angry over the politics about all of this.
 Whatever it is for you, we’re all experiencing different things, similar things, and the same things.

 Personally, I’m not sure about anything in this situation.
-Though I have my opinions, I certainly don’t have the answers.
-And, whoever’s reading this, you probably don’t either.
+Though I have my opinions, I certainly don’t have answers!
+I'm just trying to do the next right thing.
+And, whoever’s reading this, you probably are too.
+No matter what our beliefs are, we're all just trying to do our best.
 But regardless of differing opinions, I believe we can have the same goals.

-Or are you “toiling at trust”, believing that we can get through this?
+Or are we “toiling at trust”, believing that we can get through this?

-Or are you “honing your hope”, believing that when the time is right things will
+Or “honing your hope”, believing that when the time is right things will

 be back to normal?

-Are you being “studious at self-sabotage” or even studious at sabotaging others?
+Are we being “studious at self-sabotage” or even studious at sabotaging others?

-Or are you “laboring to love yourself” even when you’re not doing quite
+Or “laboring to love ourselves” even we’re not doing quite

-Or kindling your kindness and guiding with gentleness?
+Or kindling our kindness and guiding with gentleness?

-I’ve asked myself these questions and had to stop myself many times.
-Because my opinions, my anger, and my worry simply weren't helping.
+I’ve asked myself these questions and had to stop myself MANY times.
+Because my opinions, my anger, and my worry have no place here.
+Instead, I'm trying to invite more good and more hope into this time.

-We can invite more good into this challenging season.
-But this invitation, and the ripple effects, is up to you.
+We can invite more good into this challenging time.

 The Biblical definition of Hope is not thinking that something good MIGHT happen.
 Instead, it’s a “confident expectation of something good”.
 When I learned this, so much changed for me.
-Instead of expecting negative things, I began to expect the good.
-What happened then?
-I inevitably began to see the good that was already there.
+Instead of expecting negative things, I began to work on expecting good.
+Anyone else who has worked hard at this knows what I mean when I say that I (inevitably) began to see the good that was already there.
 And, of course, that had ripple effects, creating even more goodness.

 My hope in this is that I believe what evil in this world means for harm, God will redeem.
 There is darkness, fear, and death all around us.
 But don't let this pull you down.
-All it wants to do is pull you down.
-But, there is hope.
-Today, hone your hope.
+All it wants to do is pull you down!

 Difficult times, unprecedented times, our lives being interrupted, these are inevitable.
 No matter how much we try to avoid it, interruptions happen.
 Huge interruptions, small interruptions.
 Joyful interruptions, and painful interruptions.
 They will come.
 This is certain.
 But how we handle these situations is not certain.

-Push through with trust, hope, and love.
-Once it’s over we’ll be even more prepared for the next “interruption” whether it’s the whole world or whether it’s just in our own lives.
+Once this is over we’ll be even more prepared for the next interruption whether it’s the whole world or whether it’s just in our own lives.
 Be encouraged, be wise, be at peace.

 Toil at your trust.